 Sales and marketing expenses consist primarily of personnel-related costs for our sales and marketing departments, costs related to sales commissions, trade shows, advertising, facilities costs, and other demand generation services.
-We reorganized our go-to-market team during the fourth quarter of 2022, and expect that costs will stabilize as we continue to optimize our team.

 General and administrative

 General and administrative expenses consist primarily of personnel-related costs for our executive leadership and finance, human resources and IT departments.
 We believe our general and administrative costs have stabilized as we have completed our investments required to operate as a public company.